teapython/OpenCV/README.md

 # Function to generate the lip mask
 def getLipMask(size, points):
-  # Lip Gap polygon
-  # Note the indices are for the lip points array.
-  # Don't get them confused with the 68 landmark array indices.
-  lipGap = [12, 13, 14, 15, 16, 17, 18, 19]

   # Find Convex hull of all points
   hullIndex = cv2.convexHull(np.array(points), returnPoints=False)